SIT60322 Advanced Diploma of Hospitality Management

 The latest release of the qualification and packaging rules can be found at the following link: https://training.gov.au/Training/Details/SIT60322

-Targeted at International students
+Targeted at international students

 This training and assessment strategy for SIT60322 Advanced Diploma of Hospitality Management is targeted at international students who are: